AT THEIR BEST:

 Filled with a strong sense of self- esteem

 It is important for you:

-What others of your type say about themselves
+What other people of your type say about themselves:

 I always look for security.